Don't Get Burned After a Disaster

 The Contractors State License Board has publications that can help you identify and avoid problems before they occur.
 Some helpful brochure titles include:

-- "What You Should Know Before You Hire a Contractor", provides information about hiring and working with contractors.
+- “What You Should Know Before You Hire a Contractor” ...Provides information on hiring and doing business with contractors.

 Contractors State License Board